biopython/biopython.github.io/wiki/Deprecation_policy.md

     lists](mailing_lists "wikilink") whether a given piece of code has any users.
 Please keep in mind that not all users are following the biopython-dev mailing list.
--   Consider declaring the module as "obsolete" for a release *before* deprecation (no code changes, just note this in the DEPRECATED file and the module docstrings).
+-   Consider declaring the module as "obsolete" for a release *before* deprecation.
+No code changes, just:
+    -   Note this in the DEPRECATED file,
+    -   Add "(OBSOLETE)" to the first line of the module docstring,
+    -   Use the module docstring to explain why the module is obsolete and what should be used instead.
--   If there are no apparent users, you can add a DeprecationWarning to the code.
+-   If there are no apparent users, then actually deprecate it:
+    -   Note this in the DEPRECATED file,
+    -   Add "(DEPRECATED)" to the first line of the module docstring
+    -   Use the module docstring to explain any migration needed, ideally with examples or a reference to the tutorial.
+    -   Most importantly, add a DeprecationWarning to the code:

 `import warnings`
 `warnings.warn("Bio.SomeModule has been deprecated, and we intend to remove it"`